 The Indigenous Peer Coordinators are regionally situated but attached to the larger Chilliwack team.
-These Peer Coordinators will be well-connected to their Indigenous heritage and have lived experience with substance use while currently living as role models to their peers through a commitment to their own continuous growth and learning within their Indigenous culture, knowledge and spirituality.
-The Peer Coordinators will work alongside First Nations individuals who use substances and the affected families and provide the link to meaningful engagement in Indigenous cultural activities and ceremonies.
-The Peer Coordinator will reach First Nations people living in urban settings and develop close working partnerships with the specific Indigenous communities within the catchment areas.
-Through the development of peer engagement networks, shared knowledge, and connections with existing resources and programs, the Peer Coordinator will provide a collective voice of the peers to help identify gaps, inform policy or create recommendations.
+These Peer Coordinators will hold traditional Indigenous knowledge and have lived experience with substance use.
+The Peer Coordinators are currently living as champions of the work through a commitment to their own wellness journey.
+The Peer Coordinators will work alongside First Nations individuals and families who have been affected by substance use.
+They will provide the link to meaningful engagement in Indigenous cultural activities and ceremony.
+The Peer Coordinator will support First Nations people living in urban settings, as well as Indigenous communities.
+Through development of peer engagement networks, shared knowledge, and connections with existing resources and programs, the Peer Coordinator will provide a collective voice to help identify gaps, inform policy, or create recommendations.

-• Be the link to meaningful engagement through the collection of stories and information from peers in order to guide the work in areas that are needed and relevant
+- Be the link to meaningful engagement through the collection of stories and information from peers to guide the work in areas that are needed and relevant

-• Assist in developing peer engagement committees/networks in order to build a strong collective peer voice and communicate peer input to inform policy and create organizational change and standards at the community level
+- Assist in developing peer engagement committees/networks to build a strong collective peer voice and communicate peer input to inform policy and create organizational change and standards at the community level

-• Be strongly committed to your own journey of recovery, continuous learning and growth within your Indigenous culture and spirituality in order to live as a role model to peers
+- Be strongly committed to your own journey of wellness, continuous learning and growth within your Indigenous culture and spirituality, to live as a role model to peers

-• Maintain health and safety of self, participants and community; manage inappropriate behaviour according to agency policy and practice; report critical incidents immediately to supervisor
+- Maintain health and safety of self, participants, and community; manage inappropriate behavior according to agency policy and practice; report critical incidents immediately to supervisor

 Academic and Job Experience Required:

-• Lived Experience with Substance Use while currently living as a role model to your peers through a commitment to your own continuous growth and learning within your Indigenous culture, knowledge and spirituality
+- Lived Experience with Substance Use while currently living as a role model to your peers through a commitment to your own wellness and learning within your Indigenous culture, knowledge, and spirituality

-• Trauma-informed practice, including the generational impacts of colonization, residential school, 60s-scoop on our First Nations people
+- Trauma-informed practice, including the generational impacts of colonialism, residential school, Indian Day School, 60s-scoops’ impact on our First Nations people

 Offer of employment is conditional upon the applicant providing us with proof of being fully vaccinated against COVID-19